MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-migration-guide/migrate.md

 ## Suggested Skills

 Microsoft Learn is a new approach to learning.
 Readiness for the new skills responsibilities that come with cloud adoption doesn't come easily.
 Microsoft Learn provides a more rewarding approach to hands-on learning that helps you achieve your goals faster.
 Earn points and levels, and achieve more!
-Here is an examples of a tailored learning paths on Microsoft Learn which complements the Set up for DevOps guidance in the Cloud Adoption Framework
+Here is an examples of a tailored learning paths on Microsoft Learn which complements the set up for DevOps guidance in the Cloud Adoption Framework.

-[Build applications with Azure DevOps](https://docs.microsoft.com/en-us/learn/paths/build-applications-with-azure-devops/):Collaborate with others to build your applications using Azure Pipelines and GitHub.
+[Build applications with Azure DevOps](https://docs.microsoft.com/learn/paths/build-applications-with-azure-devops/):Collaborate with others to build your applications using Azure Pipelines and GitHub.
 Run automated tests in your pipeline to validate code quality.
 Scan your source code and third-party components for potential vulnerabilities.
 Define multiple pipelines that work together to build your application.
 Build applications using both Microsoft-hosted agents and your own build agents.

 # [Cost management](#tab/ManageCost)